 - His response to another friend who came to show off about his cushy government post:

-- He once visited Confucious' home state of Lu, at which point the ruler there teased him about the lack of popularity of Taoism compared to Confucianism.
-Zhuanzi replied that if the ruler wanted to find out how many of them were really serious about Confucianism (as opposed to the ones that only liked the fancy clothes and/or prestige that came along with it), he should enact an edict to put to death anybody who only paid lip service to Confucianism.
+- He once visited Lu, Confucius' home state, and the ruler there teased him about the lack of popularity of Taoism compared to Confucianism.
+Zhuangzi replied that if the ruler wanted to find out how many of them were really serious about Confucianism (as opposed to the ones that only liked the fancy clothes and/or prestige that came along with it), he should enact an edict to put to death anybody who only paid lip service to Confucianism.